 • Adaptivity

-Unlike static workflows, agents react to failures, missing data, or changing requirements—adjusting plans, trying alternatives, and escalating when needed.
+Unlike static workflows, agents react to failures, missing data, or changing requirements.
+They can adjust plans, try alternatives, and escalate when needed.

 • Reuse and scale